agavazov/nkvd/README.md

       ✔ Should respond with an error for [empty key]
       ✔ Should respond with an error for [maximum key length] reached

     /clear command
-    Successful cleat all the records
+      Successful clear all the records
       ✔ Should save [normal record] without error
-      ✔ Should [get the some records] without error (121ms) ✔ Should [clear all records] without error
+      ✔ Should [get the same records] without error (121ms) ✔ Should [clear all records] without error

   /getKeys command